-Mission College Preparatory Catholic High School began accepting applications for the 2017-2018 school year on November 1, 2016.
-The application process is completed online and will be available here in the admissions area of the website.
+Mission College Preparatory Catholic High School began accepting applications for the 2018-2019 school year on November 1, 2017.
+The application process is completed online and is available here in the admissions area of the website.
 If you'd like more information regarding the enrollment process or need assistance with the application, you can use the links to the left or contact our Enrollment Management office at 543-2131 x421.

-Interviews will begin in January 2017 and will be followed by early registration in March 2017.
+Interviews will begin in December 2017 with notification of acceptance in late February 2018, followed by early registration in March 2018.
 We are excited about the coming year and happy to meet you and answer any questions you may have.

-- A Letter of Recommendation from principal/teacher is optional, especially if a student has any inconsistency in his or her academic performance or disciplinary issues.
+- A Letter of Recommendation from principal/teacher may be required, especially if a student has any inconsistency in his or her academic performance or disciplinary issues.